 - Equipped to apply Yoga and meditation in various contexts for social change

-Following the guidelines outlined by Yoga Alliance®, this 100-hour program may be used to supplement other teacher trainings, such as 800-hour Samata Yoga Teacher Training offered by extension instructor Larry Payne.
+Following the guidelines outlined by Yoga Alliance®, this 100-hour program may be used to supplement other teacher trainings.

 Registration + Fees

-Classes meet one weekend (Saturday and Sunday) a month during the Fall and Spring semesters, 1 p.m. to 6 p.m. each meeting.
-Some classes are open to the general public as workshops.
-The two final classes for the 2016-2017 program meet:
+Classes meet one weekend (Saturday and Sunday) a month during the Fall and Spring semesters, 9 a.m. to 3 p.m. each meeting.
+Some classes are open to the general public as workshops (see Calendar of Events).
+Classes meet on the following weekends:

 LMU Westchester Campus